 The District's Food Service Department serves breakfast and lunch daily, and seeks to ensure no child is denied meals.
 The meal program is selfsufficient so that other student services are not impacted when meals are not paid for.
-Parents/ Guardians may pay for meals in advance online at www.smmusd.org/Page/4081 or by contacting the school office.
+Parents/ Guardians may pay for meals in advance online at www.smmusd.org/Page/134 or by contacting the school office or the Director of Food Services, Richard Marchini at rmarchini@smmusd.org or (310) 450-8338 ext.
+70342.
+We request that every household in the district complete a Free or Reduced Meal application and return it to the school, even if you feel you do not qualify.
+This form helps the district secure funding for meals and many other programs; all information is confidential.

 The District will contact you if your account is behind the equivalent of three (3) complete meals.
 The District may be able to create a repayment plan or to explain the Free and Reduced meal plan; participation in the plan is confidential.
 [EC 49510-49520, 49558; 42 USC 1761(a)]